-It is also known as Locomotor system.
-Musculoskeletal system serves the function of structural support and locomotion.
+It is also known as the Locomotor system.
+The musculoskeletal system serves the function of structural support and locomotion.
 It consists of different units each serving a unique function.

-Bone, joints, ligaments, muscles and nerves are the structures that constitute locomotor system.
+Bone, joints, ligaments, muscles, and nerves are the structures that constitute the locomotor system.

 Bones function to support the framework and provide adequate protection to underlying organs.
 Bones articulate with each other to provide effective motion.

-For example upper limbs have higher range of motion than lower limb joints.
+For example, upper limbs have a higher range of motion than lower limb joints.

 Muscles are responsible for movements at joints.
 A force is needed to move a bone from one end to another.
 Muscles by virtue of their contractile property produce these forces that result in motion.

-Typically muscles are present in opposing groups, each one producing an opposite movements.
+Typically muscles are present in opposing groups, each one producing an opposite movement.
 For example flexor group of muscles would flex (fold) elbow whereas the extensor group extends (straighten) it.

 Muscles forces are very well coordinated.
 When one group contracts, other relaxes so that energy is utilized most efficiently.